yedpodtrzitko/godot-docs/classes/class_editorexportplatformandroid.rst

 :ref:`int<class_int>` **xr_features/xr_mode**

-.. container:: contribute

-	There is currently no description for this property.
-Please help us by :ref:`contributing one <doc_updating_the_class_reference>`!
+The extended reality (XR) mode for this application.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`